Azure/aca-java-runtimes-workshop/workshop.md

 }
 ```
 Then, all our tests go into the `MicronautResourceTest` class.
-Create the `MicronautResourceTest` class under the same package that `MicronautAppTest`.
+Create the `MicronautResourceTest.java` class under the same package that `MicronautAppTest`.

 ```java
 package io.containerapps.javaruntime.workshop.micronaut;